August 1973 Popular Electronics

 By John T. Frye, W9EGV, KHD4167

 Shop.
-Customers were so busy enjoying their vacations and all kinds of outdoor activities that they
+Customers were so busy enjoying their vacations and all kinds of outdoor activities

-on Matilda's pad.
-Service benches were almost painfully clean and uncluttered; service instruments
+call on Matilda's pad.
+Service benches were almost painfully clean and uncluttered;

-hard just to stand still in electronics these days.
+running hard just to stand still in electronics these days.
 As my wife will quickly

 "As long as you've been hamming, I'll bet you've had some weird experiences."